interlay/interbtc/crates/democracy/README.md

 - `vote` - Votes in a referendum, either the vote is "Aye" to enact the proposal or "Nay" to keep the status quo.
 - `unvote` - Cancel a previous vote, this must be done by the voter before the vote ends.
-- `delegate` - Delegates the voting power (tokens * conviction) to another account.
-- `undelegate` - Stops the delegation of voting power to another account.

 Administration actions that can be done to any account:
 - `reap_vote` - Remove some account's expired votes.